zacharymansell/underbar/README.md

 As is, the repository is missing code for most of the functions.
 It's your job to fix the library by implementing them.

-The file `spec/underbarSpec.js` contains a test suite.
-Your goal is to get them all the tests to pass by implementing the missing functions.
+The files in the `spec` directory contain a test suite.
+Your goal is to get all the tests to pass by implementing the missing functions.
 Run the tests by opening `SpecRunner.html` in your browser.

 The file `src/underbar.js` contains function definitions and explanations for